 Most of his works have been published by Éditions Durand and Editions OSF Productions.

 Laurent Petitgirard’s second opera, GURU, libretto by Xavier Maurel, was recorded under his baton in October 2010 in Budapest and released, on the Label Naxos, in August 2011 (CHOC of the classical magazine Classica).

 Since 2002 he is recording for Naxos which released 3 Cds and a DVD of his symphonic works or his first opera and Maurice Ravel's complete ballet "Daphnis and Chloé" with the Bordeaux National Orchestra.

 One of his last composition is the original score for "The Little Prince", staged by Sonia Petrovna for the Avignon's Opera.
 Recorded in Budapest in May 2012, it will be released on the label Naoxs in 2013.

 In the 2010-2012 seasons, Laurent Petitgirard conducted serie of concerts in Budapest, Moscow, Strasbourg, Beijing, Nice, Seoul, Kiev...

-In 2013, on February 15, he will conduct at the Orchestrion Hall in Moscow the Moscow State Orchestra in a concert devoted to his own music, including "Le Fou d4elsa" with the participation of the french contralto Delphine Galou.
+In 2013, on February 15, he did conduct at the Orchestrion Hall in Moscow the Moscow State Orchestra in a concert devoted to his own music, including "Le Fou d'Elsa" with the participation of the french contralto Delphine Galou.

 For the cinema and the Television, Laurent Petitgirard composed for directors as such Otto Preminger, Jacques Demy, Francis Girod, Peter Kassovitz, Pierre Schœndœrffer, Claude Danna, Jean-Claude Brialy, Jean Larriaga, Patrick Timsit, Laurent Heyneman, Michel Boisrond, Denis Amar, Pierre Granier Deferre, Bernard Queysannes, Alain Tasma, Pierre Joassin, Charles Nemes, Jacques Fansten, Florian Gallenberger, Edouard Niermans….